sommerc/spots_fwhm/README.md

 2. `fwhm_fiji_rois.zip`: Fiji-Rois with horizontal, vertical and diagonal line profiles named as "\<index>\_\<peak_id\>\_\<type\>"

+### Installation
+1. Install into fiji's plugin-folder

+   Download and copy `fwhm_on_spots.py` to your the fiji plugin-folder

+2. From scipt editor

+   Download `fwhm_on_spots.py` and open it in fiji's script editor and run it from there

 ### Example
 ![Example Img](exp_0.png "Example peaks")
 ![Example Rois](exp_1.png "Detected Rois")

+You can download the used [test image](test/test_img.tif).